 - Infections.
 BLINCYTO® may cause life-threatening infections that may lead to death.
 Tell your health care provider right away in case you develop any signs or symptoms of an infection.

 - Low white blood cell counts (neutropenia).
 Neutropenia is common with BLINCYTO® treatment and may sometimes be life-threatening.
 Low white blood cell counts can increase your risk of infection.
-Your health care provider will do blood tests to check your white blood cell count during treatment with BLINCYTO®.
+Your health care provider will do blood tests to check your white blood cell counts during treatment with BLINCYTO®.
 Tell your health care provider right away if you get a fever.

-- Your health care provider will do blood tests during treatment to check for side effects
+- Your health care provider will do blood tests during treatment to check for side effects.

 - The most common side effects of BLINCYTO® include: